MDM3/Ironhack-Final-Project/README.md

 - Buildings
 - Rivers
 - Public transport (railway...)
+- Land Cover
+- Spanish Cadastre

 ## 🌟 Features

 - 📈 Histograms:
-   - distribution of distance from buildings and roads to nearest water cover.
-Also, the number of buildio
+   - Distribution of distance from buildings and roads to nearest water cover.
+   - Distribution of affected areas by land cover.
+   - Also, the number of buildings that could be affected less than a 1000m

-- 🌍 Buildings: Analyze information about buildings in the area.
+- 🏢 Buildings:
+   - Interactive map where you can choose the town and check out what buildings are affected or not.
+   - Labels.
+You can check the cadastral reference and the mean distance from the nearest river.

-- 🛣️ Roads: Evaluate roads and their impact.
+- 🛣️ Roads:
-- 📈 Distributions: Explore specific data distributions.
+   - You can filter for highway/freeway, secondary roads, paths, bike paths.
+   - See the length affected for the flows and mean distance to the nearest river.

 - 🧱 Affected Soils: Examine how projects affect the land.

 - 🌐 SQL Management: Manage databases and users.

+- 📦 Queries pre-defined

 ##  🎨 Style and Design